 - not a 360-degree level

-- Laser Level with self-leveling, easy-to-read horizontal and vertical laser lines with plumb spot lasers to pinpoint overhead locations
+- SELF LEVELING: Laser Level with easy-to-read red laser lines, and plumb spots to pinpoint overhead locations

 This level from Klein tools is a fantastic budget option; this includes plumb spots, cross lines; it’s a cracking choice.